r-token/ryantoken.com-v3-svelte/src/routes/blog/introducing-outrank.md

 First, a comment on SwiftUI.
 100% of Outrank is written with it - there is no bridging into UIKit for anything, and there's no Objective-C code either.
 It's all Swift and SwiftUI, just as the good lord intended.

 When I rewrote my first app <a href="https://apps.apple.com/us/app/catchup-keep-in-touch/id1358023550" target="_blank">CatchUp</a> with SwiftUI last year, there were *a lot* of issues.
-I detailed some of them in <a href="/blog/catching-up/">this post</a>.
+I detailed some of them in <a href="/blog/catching-up/" target="_blank">this post</a>.
 Long story short, nearly all of the big SwiftUI bugs I ran into with CatchUp have been resolved!
 This is **not** to say that SwiftUI is now flawless.
 It absolutely has problems, and debugging those problems can sometimes be baffling, but the entire SwiftUI development experience has improved so much since last year.
 I was astounded.

 ## Development Efficiency